-The LGA is delivering a weekly lunch and learn series over the Spring to continue showcasing innovative best practice across the public health sector.
+The LGA is delivering a weekly lunch and learn series over the spring and summer to continue showcasing innovative best practice across the public health sector.

-Following the LGA/ADPH Public Health Conference in February 2026, the LGA is delivering a weekly lunch and learn series over the Spring to continue showcasing innovative best practice across the sector.
+Following the LGA/ADPH Public Health Conference in February 2026, the LGA is delivering a weekly lunch and learn series over the spring and summer to continue showcasing innovative best practice across the sector.
 Sessions range from building healthy high streets, to the importance of play, to impactful approaches to coproduction and addressing inequalities.

 Sessions will showcase real world examples from local government and partners.
 Attendees will have the opportunity to ask questions and discuss their own experiences, and will come away with practical tips and learning which they can implement in their own places.